code-423n4/2023-01-drips-findings/data/Bnke0x0-Q.md

-### [N03] Event is missing `indexed` fields

-#### Impact
-Each event should use three indexed fields if there are three or more fields
-#### Findings:

-https://github.com/code-423n4/2023-01-drips/blob/main/src/Managed.sol#L25 => 'event PauserGranted(address indexed pauser, address admin);'
-https://github.com/code-423n4/2023-01-drips/blob/main/src/Managed.sol#L30 => 'event PauserRevoked(address indexed pauser, address admin);'
-https://github.com/code-423n4/2023-01-drips/blob/main/src/Splits.sol#L33 => 'event Collected(uint256 indexed userId, uint256 indexed assetId, uint128 collected);'
-https://github.com/code-423n4/2023-01-drips/blob/main/src/Splits.sol#L49 => 'event Collectable(uint256 indexed userId, uint256 indexed assetId, uint128 amt);'
-https://github.com/code-423n4/2023-01-drips/blob/main/src/Splits.sol#L71 => 'event SplitsReceiverSeen(bytes32 indexed receiversHash, uint256 indexed userId, uint32 weight);'

-### [N04] NC-library/interface files should use fixed compiler versions, not floating ones
+### [N03] NC-library/interface files should use fixed compiler versions, not floating ones

 #### Findings: